solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

 ---
-title: "Service Discovery Plugins for Gloo Edge"
+title: "Service discovery plugins for Gloo Edge"

 weight: 5
 ---

 ## Intro

 Gloo Edge uses the [v1.Upstream]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/upstream.proto.sk" %}}) config object to define routable destinations for Gloo Edge.
-These are converted inside Gloo Edge
+These are converted inside Gloo Edge.

-This tutorial will show how we can add an *Upstream Plugin* to Gloo Edge to extend Gloo Edge with service discovery data.

-Rather than provide a trivial example, we'll use VM instances on Google Compute Engine as our Upstream.
-A single endpoint will represent a single VM instance, and an Upstream will group them by their VM Labels.
+In this tutorial, you learn how to write an Upstream plugin for virtual machines (VM) that are hosted on Google Compute Engine, and to add the plugin to Gloo Edge to enable service discovery.
+A single endpoint represents a single VM, and the Upstream groups these instances by using the labels that are assigned to the VMs.

 Note that *any* backend store of service addresses can be plugged into Gloo Edge in this way.

-It will be the job of our plugin to connect to the external source of truth (in this case, the Google Compute Engine API) and convert it to configuration which Gloo Edge can then supply to Envoy for routing.
+The Upstream plugin connects to the external source of truth (in this case, the Google Compute Engine API) and converts the information into configuration that Gloo Edge can understand and supply to Envoy for routing.

 To see the completed code for this tutorial:

-* [gce.proto](../gce.proto): API definitions for our plugin.
+* [gce.proto](../gce.proto): The API definitions for the plugin.
-* [plugins.proto](../plugins.proto): The Gloo Edge Core API with our plugin API added to it.
+* [plugins.proto](../plugins.proto): The Gloo Edge Core API that includes the plugin API.
 * [plugin.go](../plugin.go): The actual code for the plugin.
-* [registry.go](../registry.go): The Gloo Edge Plugin Registry with our plugin added to it.
+* [registry.go](../registry.go): The Gloo Edge Plugin Registry that includes the plugin.

+{{% notice tip %}}
+Want to see and try out a dummy example instead?
+Check out this [branch](https://github.com/mwieczorek/gloo/tree/dummy) to find sample code that you can use as a basis to create Upstream plugins for your own use case.
+{{% /notice %}}

 ## Environment Setup